DragonsWho/CYOACatalog/README.md

 * fix picture cropping
 * Move to cloudflare to increase speed and availability.
 * minimal user account customization. display nickname, change password, avatar
+* the interface must adapt correctly to different screens

 Further goals:
 * Optimizing the code and getting rid of unnecessary queries.